Arranging and tracking strategies to make background vocals serve the song

-For this issue of Recording, with its emphasis on vocal recording, I’d like to teach you a bit about background vocals.
+In this article, I’d like to teach you a bit about background vocals.
 I love arranging and recording backing vocals… it’s one of my favorite things.
 They’ll be different for every song, because every song has different needs.
 Background vocals can do so much for a song, and it’s a challenge to come up with the perfect arrangement, one that makes your production of the song the best it can be.

 The number of ways background vocals can be sung is infinite, so in this article I’ll be scratching the surface of a huge subject.
 I’ll talk through some valuable options and use some commonly known songs as examples.
 But I’ll mainly focus on songs that have just a lead vocal melody, and discuss what to do around it—as opposed to songs that are conceived with vocal harmonies, like those of Crosby Stills & Nash, for example.

 What does the song need?

 First and foremost, remember—the song is king.
 The meaning of the song is what dictates the kinds of decisions you make in any production.
 You record the song in the style, tempo, key, instrumentation, and general vibe that not only fit it, but make it mean more to the listener and bring out the emotion of the song.
 Some work better as rock songs, some as folky ballads, some as bluesy productions, some as funky groovers.
 The same considerations are true for the use and treatment of background vocals.
 Remember, form follows function.